 Compost is heavy!
 One full 5 gallon bucket can weigh up to 55 pounds.

 There are various ways to use your finished compost.
-You can sprinkle compost on top or mix it into your flower and vegetable beds, gently rake compost into tree beds, blend it with potting soil to revitalize indoor plants, or spread it on top of the soil on your lawn as a soil amendment.
+You can sprinkle compost on top or mix it into your flower and vegetable beds, gently rake compost into tree, blend it with potting soil to revitalize indoor plants, or spread it on top of the soil on your lawn as a soil amendment.

 This event is for Denver residents only.
 We recommend reaching out to your local municipality to inquire about similar initiatives in your area.
 Bagged and bulk compost can be purchased throughout the Front Range, including at most garden and hardware stores.